A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: UQ for mutually dependent inputs

 \subsection{Importance sampling}

-Importance sampling (IS) is designed to combine the convergence speed of FORM with the robustness of MC sampling.
-For a general, non-standard-normal $\X$ with Rosenblatt transform $\Z=\T(\X)$, \eqrefp{Pf_as_mean} can be recast as
+In the context of reliability analysis, IS is used to combine the convergence speed of FORM with the robustness of MC sampling.
+For a general, non-standard-normal input vector $\X$ admitting Rosenblatt transform $\Z=\T(\X)$, \eqrefp{Pf_as_mean} can be recast as

 where $\varphi_M(\cdot)$ is the M-variate standard normal density, $\psi(\cdot)$ is a suitable M-variate density (the \emph{importance density}) and $\E_{\psi}$ is the mean operator with respect to $\psi$. \citet{Melchers1999} recommends to assign $\psi$ as the standard normal density centered at the design point found by FORM: $\psi(\z)=\varphi_M(\z-\z^*)$.